jhammer619/gedisimulator/README.md

 Uses the correlation method in Blair and Hofton (1999) to colocate a large-footprint lidar dataset with a small-footprint, discrete-return dataset.
 It uses the Pearson correlation to find the best affine transformation (x and y only, or x, y and z) and footprint size needed to align a large-footprint dataset with a small-footprint dataset.
 It has three potential modes of operation.

-* It can test a grid of affine transformations and give the correlation for every point (for a single fotprint width), as used in Blair and Hofton (1999)
+* It can test a grid of affine transformations and give the correlation for every point (for a single footprint width), as used in Blair and Hofton (1999)
 * It can use a simplex to move along the error surface and find the optimum transformation and footprint size.
-Note that initial ocation needs to be within around 20 m of the true location for their to be a sufficient gradient on the error surface.
+Note that initial location needs to be within around 20 m of the true location for their to be a sufficient gradient on the error surface.
 * It can use a hybrid of the two, testing every step on a coarse grid, then setting a simplex off from the location of maximum correlation.
 This allows a rapid assessment to get within 20 m of the true value, then uses the simplex to find the offsets precisely.

 It requires the large-footprint system pulse shape (either a Gaussian width or a file containing range and intensity) and the EPSG codes for the two datasets.
 It reads ALS data in .las format and can read either simulated HDF5 files from gediRat or LVIS in HDF5 or lgw format.
 A reader for GEDI data will be added once that data is available.